ljae/Moon/_posts/2021-09-14-Coffee shop.md

 It looks like map of Seoul!!!

 I will show you the map of Seoul and their locations.
+How about this?

+If you come to Korea, do not make an appointment at Starbucks.
+I have several experiences to go different shop where is located 50m far away from the meeting place, the other Starbucks location.
 <details>
 <summary>Folding Python Code (click!)</summary>
 <div markdown="1">